fairandsmart/right-consent/_overview/02-sdk.md

 position: right
 ---

+When some models of processing or preferences are defined, you are able to start collecting.

-In order to collect consent in your existing websites or mobile apps you just have to use the SDK and few lines of javascript.
+Then, in order to collect consent in your existing websites or mobile apps you just have to use the provided SDK and few lines of javascript to assemble what you need in a Consent Context.